 It’s unclear to me whether his disparate thoughts are intended to mount several different arguments as to why normal methodology of a historian can’t be used.
 Or if he thinks they support one global argument.
 That said lets go through some of his points:

 Why does he mention scientific method and how it’s distinct from the methods of the historian in the context of miracles only?
 Clearly that distinction applies equally well to all sorts of historical evaluations and not just to miracles.
-It seems he agrees history is not science regardless of whether we are discussing claimed miraculous events or natural events.
+It seems he agrees history is not science regardless of whether we are discussing claimed miraculous events or non-miraculous events.
 So why raise this distinction in this context?
 He seems to be going adrift.

 He indicates that it is harder to prove something that happened farther in the past with problematic sources than it is to prove something closer to the present when we have video tape.
 I don’t disagree with that.
 But this is true of all history and has nothing to do with the event being a possible miracle or not.
 So again he seems to be going adrift when he brings this up in the context of why miracles can’t be examined with historical analysis.